Code-Institute-Submissions/balennouri-balennouri-project2/README.md

 - In this section the user see the question.
 - the time the user have left.
-- Four answers buttons.
+- Four answers buttons for the question.
-- When the user answers one of the options, the user will see if they answer correctly or correctly.
+- When the user answers one of the options, the user will see if they answer correctly or incorrectly.
 - When the user answer one of the options, the next question button gets activated.

 ### Result area